rueedlinger/ntwitter/README.md

 ntwitter
 ========

 Example node.js project how to fetch twitter streams.
-This project can be used to fecth twitter streams and send them to a tcp server like netcat in apache flume.
+This project can be used to fetch twitter streams and send them to a tcp server like netcat in apache flume.

+To play around with this example you need a system with the following installed components
++ Node.js
++ Apache Hadoop
++ Apache Flume
++ Apache Hive

+This node.js project consist of the following files:

 + conf/index.js - adapt the configuration to your need.
 + net - mock netcat socket client which sends fetched twitter stream to a specify tcp server.
-+ util - utilities which formats tweets to readable format.
++ util - utilities which formats tweets to a readable format.
-+ stream.js - listen to the public twitter stream for specific keys
++ stream.js - listen to the public twitter stream for specific keywords.
 + fetch.js - fetch twitter streams from different twitter accounts.

 The following flume config starts a netcat server which can be used to collect tweets from